Family Law

 If you are afraid that someone might hurt you, your child or someone that you know, you can talk to a lawyer or a legal clinic to find out about options (see below for legal help).
 Please see our Other Areas of Law section for more information for victims of crime.

-The Family Law Education for Women (FLEW) includes information about how to “cover your tracks” on-line so that someone else cannot easily find out the websites that you have visited: www.onefamilylaw.ca/en/reset/
+The Assaulted Women’s Helpline website has information about “Web Security – Erasing Your Tracks” on-line to reduce the chance that someone else can easily find out the websites that you have visited: www.awhl.org/social-media-web-security.

 Here are some other sources of information about family/domestic violence: